-5. Shakespeare in Central Park
+5) Shakespeare in Central Park

-Along with producing traveling plays and collaborating with theater education, they offer a series of Shakespeare plays at the Ramsey Theatre in Louisville’s Central Park.
-They’re commonly referred to simply as “Shakespeare in Central Park.”
+Along with producing traveling plays and collaborating with theater education, they offer a series of Shakespeare plays in Louisville’s Central Park.
+They’re commonly referred to as simply “Shakespeare in Central Park.”

 Now, here’s the really good news.

-I’ve been to performances of “Shakespeare in Central Park” (most recently Much Ado About Nothing), and I can attest that they are passionate professionals, empowered by some serious costumes and sets.
+I’ve been to performances of “Shakespeare in Central Park” (including Much Ado About Nothing), and I can attest that the actors are passionate professionals, empowered by some serious costumes and sets.

 On a Kentucky summer night, with the sun setting through the trees behind the audience, there’s truly no finer way to experience Shakespeare!

-Stay for the curtain call
+Louisville theater and shows: Stay for the curtain call!

 The myriad actors, set designers, lighting operators, wardrobe masters, musicians and venues add delightful variables to every static script.

 Pin to Pinterest!